 Suddenly we are plunged into a dimension in which we breathe the moods of a city parallel to the glorious one of art and beauty, where the everyday life of the past seems to come back to life and make us participate in the passing of the centuries.

-Leaving Piazza della Signoria behind you, the Chiasso dei Baroncelli provides momentary isolation from the crowd in an evocative urban setting.
-It connects Via Lambertesca with Piazza della Signoria and is named for the powerful Baroncelli family.
-It was also known as Chiasso dei Lanzi, with reference to the 200 tough Lanzichenecchi soldiers that Cosimo I chose for his personal guards, lodged in this area.
+Leaving behind Piazza della Signoria, the Chiasso dei Baroncelli offers a momentary isolation from the crowd in a suggestive urban foreshortening.
+It stretches from Via Lambertesca to Piazza della Signoria, named after the powerful Baroncelli family, it was also called Chiasso dei Lanzi, after the 200 tough Lanzichenecchi that Cosimo I wanted as his personal guards and who quartered here.

 But there is also the Chiasso del Buco, from an ancient tavern that was accessed by descending into a 'hole' where characters of the history of Florence, such as the Magnificent Lorenzo, Michelangelo and Leonardo, tasted good wine.
 It was not a scandal that the Lord and Lord of Florence frequented taverns and inns to be sung in his verses, but the alley of the Scandal (or Panico) introduces us into the climate of the Medieval internal struggles.

 The neighbors, the Cerchi and the Donati, hated each other and feared that at night one would try to break through the walls of the other.

 For good peace, an alley was created to divide the mansions, as a sign of reconciliation and a square, Piazza dei Donati or La Corte dei Donati with the house where Dante Alighieri lived.

 Intrigues, passions, are condensed in the name via dell'Amorino, witnessed by Niccolò Macchiavelli who found inspiration and environment for his La Mandragola.